-During its lifetime the sports saloon assumed many roles.
+During its lifetime the sports coupé assumed many roles.

-Starting life as a “normal” coupé, it soon saw the addition of more body styles and special editions – and ultimately the E46 M3’s abilities stretched from a daily driver to a Le Mans competitor and everything in between.
+Starting life as a “normal” coupé, it soon saw the addition of another body style and several special editions – and ultimately the E46 M3’s abilities stretched from a daily driver to a Le Mans competitor and everything in between.

 The most powerful variant that was available to the public came in the form of the M3 CSL.

-This version featured a redesigned engine which pushed power to 269kW, and improved acceleration from 0-100km/h to 4.9 seconds.
+This version featured a redesigned engine which pushed power to 265kW, and improved acceleration from 0-100km/h to 4.9 seconds.

 An M3 GTR road car, which featured the same 4.0-litre engine as the race car, was also made available in a very limited number of vehicles.

 But after deliveries took place, however, it became apparent that only three M3 GTR road cars were delivered to the public – while the others were used as prototype and testing vehicles.